Magical objects in Harry Potter: Slytherin's locket

 Voldemort created his third Horcrux using a locket that once belonged to his ancestor Salazar Slytherin.
-He murdered a Muggle to make the Horcrux.
+The locket had the ability to instruct his heirs where the Chamber of Secrets was located, how to open it, and how to control the basilisk inside.
+Voldemort murdered a Muggle to make the Horcrux.
 Albus Dumbledore and Harry obtain the locket in Half-Blood Prince, only to discover that it is fake.
 Later, Harry and his friends infiltrate the Ministry of Magic and steal the real locket from Dolores Umbridge.
-Ron then destroys it with the sword of Gryffindor.
+Ron then destroys it with the Sword of Gryffindor.

 Hufflepuff's cup

 Voldemort created his fourth Horcrux using a cup that once belonged to Helga Hufflepuff.
-In Deathly Hallows, Harry and his friends break into Gringotts Wizarding Bank and steal the cup from the vault of Bellatrix Lestrange.
-Hermione Granger later destroys it with a Basilisk fang.
+In Harry Potter and the Deathly Hallows, Harry and his friends break into Gringotts Wizarding Bank and steal the cup from the vault of Bellatrix Lestrange.
+Hermione Granger later destroys the cup in the Chamber of Secrets with a Basilisk fang also from the Chamber of Secrets.

 Ravenclaw's diadem

 Rowena Ravenclaw's daughter, Helena, stole her mother's diadem in an attempt to become more intelligent than her.
 Helena hid the diadem in Albania, where it was eventually found by Voldemort.
-The Dark Lord turned the diadem into his fifth Horcrux, and later sequestered it in the Room of Requirement in Hogwarts.
+The Dark Lord turned the diadem into his fifth Horcrux by murdering a peasant, and later sequestered it in the Room of Requirement in Hogwarts.
 In the novel Deathly Hallows, the diadem is destroyed by a Fiendfyre spell cast by Vincent Crabbe.
 In the film adaptation, Harry stabs the diadem with a Basilisk fang before Ron Weasley kicks it into the Fiendfyre.